 Watergate Salad Pie is a pistachio pudding pie filled with pineapple and marshmallows, all in a graham cracker crust.

-What is Watergate salad?
+What is Pistachio Fluff (aka Watergate salad)?

 If you’re not familiar with this iconic recipe, it was debuted by Kraft in the 70s as Pineapple Pistachio Fluff.
 They invented the recipe to use their new instant pistachio pudding and back then fluff salad was all the rage.

 Sometime later a newspaper author coined it Watergate Salad, maybe because it was a mess, just like Watergate.

 Basically, this fluff is like ambrosia but without sour cream.
 Instant pistachio pudding is mixed with crushed pineapple and whipped topping, then you stir in marshmallows and nuts.
 The flavor is actually really good!

 Pudding Mix: The star of this pie is instant pistachio pudding mix.
 No substitutions!

 Pineapple: A can of crushed pineapple is the liquid that helps make the pudding.